astropy/astropy/docs/development/docrules.rst

 of the object (``object.__doc__``) and, for consistency, is surrounded by triple double quotes, i.e.::

+   """
-   """This is the form of a docstring.
+   This is the form of a docstring.

    It can be spread over several lines.